What percentage of your income should go to mortgage

 1. Do mortgage lenders use gross or net income?

-Mortgage lenders typically use your gross income when determining how much you can afford to borrow.
+Mortgage lenders and loan providers typically use your gross income when determining how much you can afford to borrow.
 Gross income is your total earnings before any taxes or deductions.
-Lenders use this figure to evaluate key financial metrics, such as your debt-to-income ratio, to assess your ability to repay the loan.
+This figure helps the company to evaluate key financial metrics, such as your debt-to-income ratio, to assess your ability to repay the loan.

 2. Does mortgage interest reduce taxable income?